alyow/newb-reimagined/README.md

 **Newb Reimagined** is a shader for Minecraft Bedrock, based on [Newb X Legacy](https://github.com/devendrn/newb-x-mcbe) with features like better clouds, clear water, and more colorful auroras!

 This shader prioritizes aesthetics, soft lighting, and less saturated color.
-Inspired by Complementary Reimagined Shader for Minecraft Java
+Inspired by Complementary Reimagined Shader for Minecraft Java.
 It supports Minecraft Bedrock 1.21+ (Windows & Android).

 > [!WARNING]